Facebook pixel DC Scholars Policy Program Skip to main content

 2024 DC Summer Scholars Program

-The Pepperdine School of Public Policy DC Summer Scholars Program explores topics typically untouched by Washington, DC-based policy studies programs, pushing its participants to better understand the vital interconnection between culture, history, and public policy.
+The Pepperdine School of Public Policy DC Summer Scholars Program explores topics typically untouched by Washington, DC-based policy studies programs, pushing its participants to understand the vital interconnection between culture, history, and public policy.

 The program will offer two, 3-unit graduate-level courses eligible for exclusive full-tuition scholarships, where accepted scholars will learn from top policy academics and practitioners.
 Each four-week seminar will accommodate only 20 qualified scholars, hosted at Pepperdine's Washington, DC Foggy Bottom campus (2011 Pennsylvania Avenue, NW) with class sessions meeting Tuesday/Thursday evenings and Saturday mornings in June (first session) and July (second session).